BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Features:

+- New option to set a maximal number of turns, with the following possible endings:
+  - Council vote: The council will meet and the winner will be elected by a simple majority.
+  - Population: The empire with the most population will be declared the winner.
+  - Techno-industrial: The empire with the greatest techno-industrial power will be declared the winner. (= product of technological level and total production)
+  - Total Power Total Power: The empire with the greatest power will be declared the winner.
+- Minor change to reduce the risk of concurrent error.
 - New Dynamic difficulty customization.
   - Turn at which the dynamic difficulty level is at 50% of its potential.
   - Number of turns required for dynamic difficulty to increase from 50% to 75% of its potential.